xinonria/GNN4EEG/README.md

 ![logo](./src/pics/logo.png)
 ---

+# What am i do?

+- Added conda dependencies
+- Updated torch version to 2.1.1 to work with cuda12.1.
+- Load mat files using scipy.io instead of hdf5

 Orginal Paper: [GNN4EEG: A Benchmark and Toolkit for Electroencephalography Classification with Graph Neural Network](https://arxiv.org/abs/2309.15515)

 <!-- Electroencephalography (EEG) classification is a crucial task in neuroscience, neural engineering, and several commercial applications.
 Traditional EEG classification models, however, have often overlooked or inadequately leveraged the brain’s topological information.
 Recognizing this shortfall, there has been a burgeoning interest in recent years in harnessing the potential of Graph Neural Networks (GNN) to exploit the topological information by modeling features selected from each EEG channel in a graph structure.